albar965/littlenavmap-manual/en/FILES.md

 See [Customization](CUSTOMIZE.md) for more information.

-_Little Navmap_ might reset these files when updated but will create a backup file before.
+_Little Navmap_ might reset these files when updated, but only after creating backup files.

 ### Disk Cache {#cache}